hunterirving/phoneHome/README.md

 <img src="res/snake.png">
 that old Nokia 3310 standby, reimagined for the modern age.

-...as it's played on a frame-by-frame basis, this version is more of a "thinkin' man's game"
+as it's played on a frame-by-frame basis, this version is more of a "thinkin' man's game"

 <h3>uber</h3>
 <img src="res/uber.png">
-Get from here to there in no time flat.
+Get from "where you are" to "where you wish you were" in no time flat.

 # Installation Instructions

 # At Your Service
 If you have any questions or need help setting up a phoneHome server of your own, feel free to <b><a href="https://github.com/hunterirving/phoneHome/issues">open an issue</a>!</b>